zio/zio-http/docs/website/docs/v1.x/dsl/http/index.md

-# HTTP Domain
+# Http Domain

-`Http` is a functional domain that models Http apps using ZIO.
+`Http` is a functional domain that models HTTP applications using ZIO.
 It can work over any kind of input and output types.

 A `Http[-R, +E, -A, +B]` models a function from `A` to `ZIO[R, Option[E], B]`.
 Whereas `HttpApp[-R, +E]` is a function from `Request` to `ZIO[R, Option[E], Response]`.
 ZIO HTTP server works on `HttpApp[R, E]`.